Our international relations strategy

 Maintaining relationships in international markets is essential to doing business and is a core part of our global activity.

-Our global partner cities
+Our global partner cities and countries

 Brisbane and Auckland councils are the largest local governing bodies in Australasia.
 The cities mark 30 years of partnership in 2018.
-Our relationship has a strong emphasis on economic activity and growth management, including active collaboration on trade, housing, urban development and infrastructure.
+Our relationship has a strong emphasis on economic activity and growth management, including active collaboration on trade, investment, housing, urban development and infrastructure.

 Brisbane City Council

 The city of Hamburg and Auckland City Council (now part of Auckland Council) signed a strategic alliance in 2007.
 In June 2013 we re-signed a Memorandum of Understanding to continue the relationship.
 Hamburg is a global leader in sustainable cities and is currently developing HafenCity, the largest urban development project in Europe.
-In our relationship with Hamburg we are focusing on best practice exchange in city planning and efficient development of ports and waterfront areas.
-Both cities are currently assessing the opportunity to further strengthen the relationship with a joint project.

 The city of Hamburg